-Thank you for reviewing the Piedmont Virginia Community College (PVCC) Annual Security report.
+Thank you for reviewing the Piedmont Virginia Community College (PVCC) Annual Security Report.
 The report contains crime statistic and other information that is required by the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, the Clery Act.
-This report is prepared by the office of the vice president for finance and administrative services in cooperation with the PVCC department of public safety and campus police.
+This report is prepared by the Vice President for Finance and Administrative Services Office in cooperation with the PVCC Department of Public Safety and Campus Police.
 The statistics and information contained within this report are compiled from the PVCC Daily Crime log, Albemarle County Virginia Police Department, City of Charlottesville Virginia Police Department, and the Greene County Sheriff's office.
 A printed copy of this report may be obtained by calling 434.961.5319 or email at mwyatt@pvcc.edu or rparkhill@pvcc.edu.

-After reviewing this report you will see that we have a safe campus, and strive to take every measure to insure that it remains a safe environment for our students, faculty, staff, and visitors.
+After reviewing this report, you will see that we have a safe campus, and strive to take every measure to ensure that it remains a safe environment for our students, faculty, staff, and visitors.